Security · SAST

-In classic DevOps, SAST is its own project: wire up a Semgrep CI template, write a config per language, agree on a severity policy, plug reports into the pipeline, and remember to add gating.
-Often there is just no time, so security scans either become a checkbox or never run.
+SAST in classic DevOps is separate overhead: set up a CI template, write a config per language, agree on a severity policy, wire reports into the pipeline and not forget gating.
+Often there's no time - so the check is either a checkbox or never runs.

-Need finer control - turn off auto-select and pick a specific plugin set in the UI or via API.
-The architecture is pluggable: each scanner is its own module, new ones drop in without touching core.
+Want more precision - turn off auto-select and pick a specific set of plugins.
+The architecture is pluggable: each scanner is a separate module, and new ones are added without touching core.

-Multi-CI: SAST in GitLab, Azure DevOps and GitHub Actions - no extra licenses
+SAST in GitLab, Azure DevOps and GitHub - without extra licenses.

-Classic security features are tied to a provider: GitLab Ultimate for GitLab, GitHub Advanced Security for GitHub, separate setup for Azure DevOps.
-Opsy gives you a single UX over all three (see API & integrations) - the same SAST stage is injected into the pipeline, and artifacts are collected and parsed into a unified findings format.
+In the classic setup, security features are tied to the provider (GitLab Ultimate, GitHub Advanced Security).
+Opsy gives one UX over all three: the same SAST stage is injected into the pipeline, and artifacts are collected and parsed into a common findings format.

 GitLab CI

-SAST stage injected into .gitlab-ci.yml, artifacts read from the job.
+A stage in .gitlab-ci.yml, reading artifacts from the job.

 Azure DevOps